 Things to Do in Oxford on a Day Trip

 Here’s a list of all our favourite things to do in Oxford which you should be able to do in a day trip from London, or other nearby location.
+The itinerary above weaves them into a sequenced one-day plan; the deeper detail on each is below.

 1. Take a walking tour

-The tour lasted a couple of hours, with our guide taking us to some of the highlights of Oxford, including the covered market, the high street, the Radcliffe Camera, the Bodleian Library and of course, a number of the university colleges.
+The tour lasted a couple of hours, with our guide taking us to some of the highlights of Oxford, including the covered market, the high street, the Radcliffe Camera, the Bodleian Library and a number of the university colleges.

 2. Visit the University Colleges